Sengkang Bus Interchange: History

-Old Sengkang bus interchange

-The bus interchange was opened on 12 June 1998 as a terminal.
-At that time, developments around the area in Sengkang New Town were still actively in progress.
-On 28 April 2001, the temporary bus interchange was located across the road of Sengkang Square.
-To date, only the main shelter of the old bus interchange remains, connecting Sengkang Square to nearby HDB estates along Compassvale Road.

-Relocation

-On 18 January 2003, which was the day Sengkang LRT East Loop opened, Sengkang Bus Interchange was moved to Compass One (formerly known as Compass Point), and integrated with the other transport networks like the Sengkang MRT, Sengkang LRT line and station, all housed under one complex.
-It is notably the second bus interchange in Singapore to be air-conditioned, after Toa Payoh Bus Interchange.

 Enhancement

 To improve ventilation at the former non-air conditioned alighting bays, the Land Transport Authority constructed a new air-conditioned passageway connecting to the existing air conditioned boarding areas in 2007.
 On 24 November 2014, LTA officially announced the expansion of the interchange to accommodate future bus services under the Bus Service Enhancement Programme (BSEP) Scheme as the current interchange does not have enough parking spaces for more services.
 The expansion consists of 12 additional parking bays, boarding and alighting facilities, concourse area, staff lounge and a canteen.
 The expansion works were scheduled to be completed in the third quarter of 2016.
 The extension, named Compassvale Bus Interchange (formerly referred to as Sengkang Bus Interchange Expansion), is located opposite the current bus interchange along Sengkang Square and it officially opened on 12 March 2017 together with the launch of bus service 374.
+In August 2024, the Land Transport Authority announced an upgrade for Sengkang Bus Interchange as part of a seven bus interchanges modernization project, leading to the temporary relocation of some bus services to Compassvale Bus Interchange in 2026 to facilitate upgrading works.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Sengkang Bus Interchange were divided into 3 Bus Packages, operated by three different bus operators.
+Under the bus contracting model, all bus services operating from Sengkang Bus Interchange were divided into two bus packages, operated by two bus operators.